luizbgomide/sovereign/combat.md

 Screen an Ally may be used to protect ranged allies (especially spellcasters) from ranged attacks.

-### Total Defense (Instant Action)
+### Total Defense (Instant)

-Give up your Main Action to focus entirely on dodging and evading incoming perils.
+Give up your [Main Action](#main-action) to focus entirely on dodging and evading incoming perils.
 Your AC increases by 2 and you become immune to Shock until the start of your next turn, including the otherwise-unavoidable damage from a Swarm Attack.
-You cannot take this action if you have already spent your Main Action for the round.
+You cannot take this action if you have already spent your [Main Action](#main-action) for the round.

-Since Total Defense is an Instant Action, you may use it *after* you see the result of an attack roll against you.
+Since Total Defense is an [Instant Action](#instant-action), you may use it *after* you see the result of an attack roll against you.

-### Run (Move Action)
+### Run (Move)

 Move your normal movement rate in combat, which is 30 feet for an ordinary human.
 If you start your movement adjacent to an armed melee combatant, they get a free melee attack against you as you flee.
 To avoid this, you must Disengage first.

-### Disengage (Main Action)
+### Disengage (Main)

 Disengage from an adjacent melee attacker, allowing you to move away from them without incurring a free attack as you retreat.
-You do not actually leave melee range with this action alone, and your enemy can simply re-engage you next round if you don’t actually take a move action to retreat.
+You do not actually leave melee range with this action alone, and your enemy can simply re-engage you next round if you don’t move away.

-### Use a Skill (Main Action)
+### Use a Skill (Main)

 Perform first aid on a downed comrade, cry out an appeal for parley, or otherwise use a skill that wouldn’t normally take more than six seconds.

 If you attempt to use a skill while adjacent to an armed melee combatant, they get a free melee attack against you.

-### Ready or Stow an Item (Main Action)
+### Ready or Stow an Item (Main)

 A character can Ready an item for use from their pack or stowage or Stow it, as per the encumbrance rules.
 Sheathing or holstering a Readied weapon without actually Stowing it does not require this action, though the GM may disallow rapid weapon swaps if they start to become implausible.

-### Reload a Weapon (Main Action)
+### Reload a Weapon (Main)

 Reload a crossbow from a Readied case of quarrels.
-Bows and crossbows may be reloaded as a Free action if the shooter has at least Shoot-1 skill; otherwise it’s a Move action to nock a new arrow in a bow.
+Bows and crossbows may be reloaded as a [Free Action](#free-action) if the shooter has at least Shoot-1 skill; otherwise it’s a [Move Action](#move-action) to nock a new arrow in a bow.

-### Pick up an Item (Move Action)
+### Pick up an Item (Move)

 Scoop up a dropped item within melee range, leaving it Readied in your hand.

 If you attempt to pick up an item while adjacent to an armed melee combatant, they get a free melee attack against you.
 To avoid this, you must Disengage first.

-### Stand Up (Move Action)
+### Stand Up (Move)

 Rise from a prone position, picking up any dropped items as you do so.

 If you stand up adjacent to an armed melee combatant, they get a free melee attack against you.
 To avoid this, you must Disengage first.

-### Go Prone (Free Action)
+### Go Prone (Free)

 Fall prone, applying a -2 penalty to ranged attacks against you and a +2 bonus to melee-range attacks against you.
 Your normal movement rate is halved while you remain prone.

-### Hold An Action (Move Action)
+### Hold An Action (Move)

-Spend your Move action to delay acting on your side’s turn.
-You may trigger the rest of your turn’s actions as an Instant action at any point until the end of the round, after which they are lost.
+Spend your [Move Action](#move-action) to delay acting on your side’s turn.
+You may trigger the rest of your turn’s actions as an [Instant Action](#instant-action) at any point until the end of the round, after which they are lost.
 If your held action is taken in response to someone else’s action, yours resolves first.

 ## Combat Attack Rolls